AbdoHalawa/SWE-Project/README.md

 ---

-## License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to modify and distribute it for non-commercial purposes.

----

 Thank you for using the School Web Application!
 We hope this platform enhances the educational experience for students, teachers, and parents.
 If you have any feedback or suggestions, please don't hesitate to reach out.